dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 After this long journey through switch implementations, I can summarize my findings in four key insights:

 - The *labeled button* pattern, while fascinating to discover in the HTML spec, remains somehow exotic in practice.
-Anyway, it's usage with a [redundant labeling](#redundant-labeling) could make it a fair alternative to more traditional patterns.
+However, its usage with a [redundant labeling](#redundant-labeling) could make it a fair alternative to more traditional patterns.
 - Because UI libraries abstract away the HTML implementation, you end up living in a world (that of `<Switches />`, `<Tabs />` and `<Menubar />`) disconnected from the real medium you're writing for: In all the test scenarios you are writing a variation on `<Switch />` but the _real_ markup is hidden away.
-- When you delegate your design choices to someone else, **you don't know the impact on your user experience**.
-Small changes in the markup can fundamentally change how users perceive and interact with your interface.
+- When we delegate our design choices to someone else, **we don't know the impact on the user experience**.
+Small changes in the markup can fundamentally change how users perceive and interact with an interface.
 - The libraries I explored emphasize their accessibility and indeed provide a good baseline, but as we've seen, there are often many possible ways to make a control "accessible" &mdash; each with its own assumptions and caveats.
 Don't rely blindly on any library; **do some research based on your specific needs**.